rubchume/rubchume/README.md

 ![Whatsapp Chat](images/whatsapchat.png)

 We can see that there are two persons (and I know for sure there is something between them) that have a very very warm relationship.
 The blue one is pretty warm with every one.
-The pink one has kind of a cold relationship to the blue one.
+The pink one has kind of a cold relationship to the purple one.
 But honestly, it seems the blue one is cold with everyone except with the orange one.
 And there are two other persons who never participate, but that's another story.